BlockstreamResearch/bip-frost-dkg/README.md

 The participant invokes participant_finalize, which ends the second phase.
 ](images/chilldkg-sequence.png "ChillDKG")

-A participant can more than one session with the same host public key, and multiple sessions may be run concurrently.
+A participant can run more than one session with the same seed, as long as session state as output by one of the "step" functions is not reused.
+Multiple sessions may be run concurrently.

 Whenever a function call fails, the corresponding party will not continue the session.